ElMagoElGato/tess_e13b_training/README.md

 # tess_e13b_training
 Describes how to train E13B or MICR font for tesseract.
+I recommend to use the scratch method to get better result.
+Fine tuning from existing eng.traineddata retains its reading capability and it wrongfully drags character bounding around MICR symbols at times.
 ## E13B or MICR font
 You should find a font somewhere.
 The name of mine is E13Bnsd.
 I'm sorry but I can't put it here because it isn't mine or free, either.
 Please change the font name in the commands below to your font.